Home » Symptoms » Cat Symptoms A-Z » Skin Changes

 Another common cause of skin problems are parasites such as fleas, mites, or ticks.
 These can not only cause itching, but also promote skin infections if the cat scratches and injures the skin.

-Hormonal imbalances, such as those that occur with diseases of the thyroid or adrenal glands, can also significantly affect the skin’s appearance.
+Hormonal imbalances, such as those that occur with diseases of the thyroid gland or adrenal glands, can also significantly affect the skin’s appearance.
 These imbalances often lead to hair loss and thinning of the skin.

 Typical accompanying symptoms